peterbay/sysinfo/README.md

-lsof                      - Information about files opened by processes lspci                     - List all PCI devices lsusb                     - List USB devices machine                   - Machine hardware name modinfo                   - Information about a Linux Kernel modules nodename                  - Network node hostname operating_system          - Operating system parted                    - Lists partition layout on all block devices proc_cmdline              - Parameters passed to the kernel at the time it is started proc_consoles             - Information about current consoles including tty proc_cpuinfo              - Type of processor used by your system
+lsof                      - Information about files opened by processes lspci                     - List all PCI devices lsusb                     - List USB devices machine                   - Machine hardware name (uname) modinfo                   - Information about a Linux Kernel modules nodename                  - Network node hostname (uname) operating_system          - Operating system (uname) parted                    - Lists partition layout on all block devices proc_buddyinfo            - Memory fragmentation proc_bus_input            - Input devices proc_cgroups              - Control  groups proc_cmdline              - Parameters passed to the kernel at the time it is started proc_consoles             - Information about current consoles including tty proc_cpuinfo              - Type of processor used by your system